 Okay, okay, I admit it: I have a tendency to overthink things.
 I think … and think … and think things to death.
 I think so much that I find lots of reasons, lots of risks to keep me from acting on my dreams.

-Recently I was talking to a friend about a dream I’ve been pursuing [more on that later].
+Recently I was talking to a friend about a dream I’ve been pursuing [it was mediumship!].
 Once again, trepidations were getting the best of me, and I turned to her for advice.
 Bless her soul, she used a simple metaphor that shed light on the situation–a great big searchlight-sized beam of light.
 She said, “Melissa, if you wanted to be a runner, would you ask a runner if you had what it takes to be a runner?”

 Probably, I thought.
 Surprisingly I didn’t know where she was headed with this point.